MicrosoftDocs/Advertising-docs/BingAds/bingads-11/guides/entity-hierarchy-limits.md

 ## <a name="targets"></a>Targets
 You can set criteria to show your ads based on age, day and time, device, gender, and location.
 Where necessary to distinguish from other criterion types the documentation may refer to these entities as *target criterions*.
 For more information about managing targets, see the [Show Ads to Your Target Audience](show-ads-target-audience.md) technical guide.

+### <a name="agecriterions"></a>Age Criterions
-The maximum number of age criterions that you can specify per campaign or ad group is five, i.e. one for each of the supported age ranges *EighteenToTwentyFour*, *TwentyFiveToThirtyFour*, *ThirtyFiveToFortyNine*, *FiftyToSixtyFour*, and *SixtyFiveAndAbove*.
+The maximum number of age criterions that you can set per campaign or ad group is five, i.e. one for each of the supported age ranges *EighteenToTwentyFour*, *TwentyFiveToThirtyFour*, *ThirtyFiveToFortyNine*, *FiftyToSixtyFour*, and *SixtyFiveAndAbove*.

+### <a name="companynamecriterions"></a>Company Name Criterions
+The maximum number of company name criterions that you can set per ad group is 1,000.

+### <a name="daytimecriterions"></a>Day and Time Criterions
-The maximum number of day and time criterions that you can specify per campaign or ad group is 49.
-You may not specify any overlapping day and time ranges, for example Monday from 3:00AM to 5:00AM and Monday 4:00AM to 6:00AM are not allowed for the same campaign or ad group.
-Also for a given campaign or ad group, the maximum number of day and time criterions per day that you can specify is seven.
-For example you can specify up to 7 day and time criterions where the *Day* is set to Monday.
+The maximum number of day and time criterions that you can set per campaign or ad group is 49.
+You may not set any overlapping day and time ranges, for example Monday from 3:00AM to 5:00AM and Monday 4:00AM to 6:00AM are not allowed for the same campaign or ad group.
+Also for a given campaign or ad group, the maximum number of day and time criterions per day that you can set is seven.
+For example you can set up to 7 day and time criterions where the *Day* is set to Monday.

+### <a name="devicecriterions"></a>Device Criterions
-The maximum number of device criterions that you can specify per campaign or ad group is three.
+The maximum number of device criterions that you can set per campaign or ad group is three.
 You must either have three separate criterions for *Computers*, *Smartphones*, and *Tablets*, otherwise no device criterions can exist for the campaign or ad group.

+### <a name="gendercriterions"></a>Gender Criterions
-The maximum number of gender criterions that you can specify per campaign or ad group is two i.e. one for *Male* and one for *Female*.
+The maximum number of gender criterions that you can set per campaign or ad group is two i.e. one for *Male* and one for *Female*.

+### <a name="locationcriterions"></a>Location Criterions
-The maximum number of combined location and negative location criterions that you can specify per campaign or ad group is 10,000.
-For example, you may specify a maximum of 10,000 city location criteria or 1,000 state location criteria and 9,000 city location criteria.
+The maximum number of combined location and negative location criterions that you can set per campaign or ad group is 10,000.
+For example, you can set a maximum of 10,000 city location criteria or 1,000 state location criteria and 9,000 city location criteria.

+### <a name="locationintentcriterions"></a>Location Intent Criterions
-The maximum number of location intent criterions that you can specify per campaign or ad group is one.
+The maximum number of location intent criterions that you can set per campaign or ad group is one.

+### <a name="radiuscriterions"></a>Radius Criterions
-The maximum number of radius criterions that you can specify per campaign or ad group is 2,000.
+The maximum number of radius criterions that you can set per campaign or ad group is 2,000.

 > [!NOTE]
 > Each of these limits are independent of one another e.g., the radius criterions limit stands regardless of whether or not any location criterions exist for the campaign or ad group.

 ## See Also
 [Bing Ads API Overview](index.md)